 Buerger’s disease is a condition that can cause blood clots that lower the temperature in your hands and feet.
 While there is no specific cause for the disease, almost everyone who has Buerger’s uses some form of tobacco.
 Quitting all tobacco products is the only way to stop this disease.

 Peripheral artery disease

-Peripheral artery disease (PAD) occurs when plaque builds up in your artery walls, narrowing the arteries and decreasing the amount of blood flow to your arms, legs, neck, and abdomen.
-In addition to cold hands and feet, PAD can cause difficulty walking, painful foot ulcers, infections, and in severe cases, gangrene, or tissue death.
+Peripheral artery disease (PAD) occurs when plaque builds up in your artery walls, narrowing the arteries and decreasing the amount of blood circulation to your arms, legs, neck, and abdomen.
+In addition to cold hands and feet, PAD also can cause difficulty walking, painful foot ulcers, infections, and – in severe cases – gangrene or tissue death.

 Primary Raynaud’s disease